chef/chef-web-docs/chef_master/source/custom_resources.rst

      end
    end

-Methods may be made available to the custom resource actions by using an ``action_class.class_eval`` block.
+Methods may be made available to the custom resource actions by using an ``action_class`` block.

 .. code-block:: ruby